14 Time-Saving Tips for Gardeners

 #14: Contain it

 Pots and hanging baskets are easy to plant and easy to tend, especially if located near where you relax.
 Bigger pots are less apt to dry out and cry for help.
-Click on "Beautiful Container Gardens" in the Related Links box below for ideas.
+See our container garden ideas here.